ganeshutah/Jove/README.md

 ## The Pumping Lemma illustrated using cellphone word completion (courtesy Prof. Suresh Venkat)

   * [THIS YOUTUBE VIDEO](https://youtu.be/7U5iQGnCKN4)
-  demonstrates that hidden in most products today is an automaton, and it shows its true color when pushed :)
+  demonstrates that the word-completion automaton hidden in cellphones gets trapped in a cycle when given a huge succession of words to complete.

 ## NFA operations, EClosure, etc